Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 bfillds
 bbop r 2

+savehistory cut_hist
-bisdeleted f1
+isdeleted cut_hist f1
 # Not deleted

-bisdeleted f2
+isdeleted cut_hist f2
 # Deleted
 ~~~~

-@subsection occt_algorithms_history_modif Modified shapes
+@subsubsection occt_algorithms_history_ex_modif Modified shapes

-The shape is considered as Modified if the result shape contains any of the splits of the shape, not the shape itself.
-The shape can be modified only into the shapes with same dimension.
-The splits of the shape contained in the result shape are Modified from the shape.

-For example, in the FUSE operation of two edges intersecting in one point (see the example below), both edges will be split by the intersection point.
+In the FUSE operation of two edges intersecting in one point (see the example below), both edges will be split by the intersection point.
 All these splits will be contained in the result.
 Thus, each of the input edges will be Modified into its two splits.
 But in the CUT operation on the same edges, the tool edge will be Deleted from the result and, thus, will not have any Modified shapes.

-To get the information about Modified shapes it is necessary to use the method *const TopTools_ListOfShape& Modified(const TopoDS_Shape& theS)*.
-The list of Modified elements will contain only those which are contained in the result of the operation.
-If the list is empty the shape has not been modified and it is necessary to check if it has been Deleted.

-To get the information about Modified shapes in DRAW it is necessary to use the command *bmodified modif shape*.

 Example of the intersecting edges:
 ~~~~
 line l1 0 0 0 1 0 0
 mkedge e1 l1 -10 10